Noemvriana: Background

-Greece emerged victorious after the 1912–1913 Balkan Wars, with her territory almost doubled.
-The unstable international political climate of the early 20th century placed Greece in a difficult position.
-The ownership of the Greek occupied eastern Aegean islands was contested by the Ottoman Empire which claimed them as their own.
+Greece emerged victorious after 1912–1913 Balkan Wars, almost doubling her territory and population.
+However, the unstable international political climate of the early 20th century placed Greece in a difficult position.
+The ownership of the Greek-occupied eastern Aegean islands was contested by the Ottoman Empire, which claimed them as its own.
 In the north, Bulgaria, defeated in the Second Balkan War, was engineering revanchist strategies against Greece and Serbia.
 The assassination of Archduke Franz Ferdinand of Austria in Sarajevo precipitated Austria-Hungary's declaration of war against Serbia.
 This caused Germany and Austria-Hungary, and countries allied with Serbia (the Triple Entente) to declare war on each other, starting World War I.

 Greece, like Bulgaria, initially maintained neutrality during the conflict.
-The Greek leadership was divided between the Prime Minister Eleftherios Venizelos, who supported Great Britain on the side of the Allies and King Constantine who was educated in Germany and married to the Kaiser's sister.
-The king admired Prussian militarism and was anticipating a quick German victory.
-The king wanted Greece to remain neutral in the conflict, a strategy favorable to Germany and the Central Powers.
+The Greek leadership was divided between Prime Minister Eleftherios Venizelos, who supported Great Britain on the side of the Allies, and King Constantine, who was educated in Germany and married to the Kaiser's sister, had strong sympathies for the Central Powers.
+Admiring Prussian militarism and anticipating a quick German victory, the king wanted Greece to remain neutral in the conflict, a strategy favorable to Germany and the Central Powers.
+Both men aspired to the prevailing Greek irredentist ideal, known since the mid-nineteenth century as the Megali Idea.
+Venizelos adopted an aggressive stance, recognizing the unique opportunities for territorial expansion created by the ongoing war in Europe, while the king favored a conservative approach encapsulated in the vision of "a small but honorable Greece."

 In early 1915, Britain offered Greece "territorial concessions in Asia Minor" if it would participate in the upcoming Gallipoli Campaign.
 Venizelos supported this idea, while the king and his military advisers opposed it.
-Dismayed at the king's opposition, the prime minister resigned on 21 February 1915.
-A few months later, Venizelos' Liberal Party won the May elections, and formed a new government.
-When Bulgaria mobilized against Serbia in September 1915, Venizelos ordered a Greek counter-mobilization and asked the Anglo-French army to defend Thessaloniki and aid Serbia.
-The Allies, led by General Maurice Sarrail, began landing on 22 September 1915 and entrenched around the city.
-The Greek parliament gave Venizelos a vote of confidence to help Serbia, yet the king unconstitutionally dismissed the prime minister along with the parliament.
-This unlawful order escalated the animosity between the king and Venizelos as well as their loyal followers.
-The Liberals boycotted the December elections.
+Dismayed by the king's opposition, the prime minister resigned on 21 February 1915.
+A few months later, Venizelos' Liberal Party won the May elections and formed a new government.
+By that time, the Gallipoli campaign was faltering and Serbia was in precarious military situation.

+When Bulgaria mobilized against Serbia on 23 September 1915, Venizelos persuaded the king to sign a decree for a Greek counter-mobilization as stipulated by the Greek-Serbian Alliance of 1913 and asked the Anglo-French army to defend Thessaloniki and aid Serbia.
+The Allies, led by General Maurice Sarrail, began landing on 22 September 1915 and entrenched around the city as it was vulnerable against a German–Bulgarian advance; it was reinforced in the end of the year with troops withdrawn from the Gallipoli campaign.
+The Greek parliament gave Venizelos a vote of confidence to help Serbia, however, the king refused to abandon the neutral position of Greece, which forced the prime minister to resign and led to the dissolution of parliament.
+The Liberals considered the king's actions unconstitutional and they boycotted the December elections, escalating the animosity between the king and Venizelos as well as their loyal followers.